-This is the best known dog role we provide – and it’s the one we aim for all our dogs to achieve.
+This is the best-known dog role we provide – and it’s the one we aim for all our dogs to achieve.

-A hearing dog wears the distinctive burgundy hearing dog coat when out in public.
+A hearing dog wears the distinctive burgundy hearing dog jacket when out in public.
 This also helps to make other people aware that the person with the dog is deaf – making deafness more ‘visible’.

 Sound support dogs

 Sometimes when our dogs get to the end of their training, they are still a bit unsure and sensitive to the busy and complex places that full hearing dogs go to.

 These dogs are placed as a ‘sound support dog’ with people with deteriorating hearing or moderate loss.
 They could benefit from a dog to alert them to sounds in the home, but not in other situations.

 A sound support dog will provide them with awareness of sounds around the home, but does not have the right of access to public areas where pet dogs are not allowed.
 They do not have the jacket or ID book but can make a huge difference to a person’s life by alerting them to sounds.

 A few of our dogs grow up to be very well behaved, but perhaps a little too shy for the proactive soundwork role.
 These dogs can be matched in a confidence and companionship role to deaf or hard of hearing people.